melnikkk/grounding-rag-applications-workshop/lab-sheets/1-data-ingestion.md

 3. [Elastic Agent](https://www.elastic.co/elastic-agent)
 4. [Language clients](https://www.elastic.co/guide/en/elasticsearch/client/index.html) (such as the [Node.js client bulk index example](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/bulk_examples.html))

-[TODO- change to TSDB API and add chunking with Langchain!]
-For ease, in this workshop we shall use the CSV upload capabilities in Kibana to create and populate our index.
+We shall use the [Elasticsearch JavaScript client](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/index.html) to create and populate our index.
 An inverted index is a data structure, much like the index of a book, where key terms are stored alongside a reference to the document in which they reside:

 ![Inverted Index Generation](../diagrams/inverted-index-example.png)